cmatthews20/pytest-regression-plus/main.md

     assert result == rand_val ** 2
 ```

 Running the following on the command line will enable the developer to see what fixures are available to them.
-This command should be known by developers who use this wrapper - in the next session, fixtures will be provided implicitly.
+This command should be known by developers who use this wrapper.

 ```bash
 pytest --fixtures [pathname]